CelalKincross/web_dev/README.md

 ## Room for Improvement
 To do:
 - Section 19
-- Working on React Keeper App
+- Section 33: React Keeper App
-- Section 1 to 18 were completed but not documented.
+    - finished 391 to 416
+    - currently working on 417

 Completed:
+- Section 1 to 18 were completed but not documented in github

+Section 19 React
 - mapping practice
 - props practice
 - components practice
-- styling React components practive
+- styling React components practice
 - React dev tools practice

 ## Acknowledgements
-- This project was inspired by [Angela Yu's Web Development course](https://appbrewery.com/).
+- This project is part of [Angela Yu's Web Development course](https://appbrewery.com/).
 - Many thanks to...